-Holly has built up a successful career as an independent artist, going under the alias IORA, and more recently joined the Spirit Studios team as a tutor on the Electronic Music industry course.
+Holly has built up a successful career as an independent artist, going under the alias IORA, and more recently joined the Spirit Studios team as a tutor on our industry courses.

 Thanks for chatting to us today Holly.
 Before we get started, tell us, did you begin making music from your bedroom?
 If so, did you often find yourself hitting a brick wall when making music?

 Absolutely.
 I had very little clue of what I was doing when I first started, but my desire to create music was my constant guide.
 It started when I wanted to create the music and sound effects for a theatre show I was in at the Birmingham REP, I started playing around on GarageBand, and learned the basics that way.
 I think the less you know, the freer and more playful you can be as you don’t have those set parameters of right and wrong, and everything is more of an exploration.

 As well as an electronic-folk artist, you also produce your own music.
 Tell us, do you think more artists are also starting to take on the role of a producer?